 Money-back guarantee: 30 DAYS

-PrivateVPN is a small and young newcomer to the VPN scene, but it can square off with the big boys when it comes to both speed and security.
+PrivateVPN is a newcomer to the VPN scene, but it can square off with the big boys regarding both speed and security.
 The company is based in Sweden, which does have some mandatory data retention laws, but is not a part of the Five Eyes.
 In any case, the company adheres to a no-logs policy to ensure that it has nothing to hand over in the event of a court order to do so.
 The level of encryption depends on whether you use the TAP or TUN interface with OpenVPN.
-TAP uses 128-bit AES and TUN uses 256-bit; both are effectively uncrackable but the latter is technically more secure.
+TAP uses 128-bit AES and TUN uses 256-bit encryption; both are effectively uncrackable but the latter is technically more secure.
 You’ll also get perfect forward secrecy, a kill switch, and IPv6 and DNS leak protection baked right in.

 The number of countries is a bit limited right now but growing rapidly.
-Download speeds were excellent in our tests.
+Download and upload VPN speeds were excellent in our tests.
 PrivateVPN has unblocked everything we’ve thrown at it so far, including Netflix, Hulu, BBC iPlayer, and Amazon Prime Video.

 Apps are available for Windows, MacOS, iOS, and Android.